American Fur Co. Store & Dr. Beaumont Museum

 Exhibits

-Brand new for 2022!
-As 2022 marks the 200th anniversary of the accidental shooting of St. Martin, a brand new exhibit will be installed commemorating Dr. Beaumont’s famous experiments and the scientific process, as well as the effect it had on St. Martin.
+A detailed exhibit commemorates Dr. Beaumont’s famous experiments and the scientific process, as well as the effect it had on St. Martin.
 In the other room, a period setting recreates the store scene where St. Martin was shot.

 Live Interpretation